SeekerRook20485/cassiecom/README.txt

 4. You can customise the card details in the data.txt but you must always do this with caution.
    If you are not 100% sure how to do it you should NEVER try ar else the app may not work.
-5. The controls are pretty straightforward but can be a little challenging to master. you can always type help while runing the program or open the help file.
+5. The controls are pretty straightforward but can be a little challenging to master. you can always type help while runing the program or open the HELP.txt file.

 Thats all!

 Have fun !!

+NOTE : Details for Normal & Love Spreads are not yet available but you can still explore the related commands.